Skip to Content

 Now that you have this quick pizza dough recipe, how about some pizza night inspiration?
 Here are some of our favorite ways to use this all-purpose flour pizza dough:

-This recipe is a keeper that will save the day over and over again!
+This easy recipe is a keeper that will save the day over and over again!
 It’s hard to beat homemade pizza dough and now you won’t have to plan ahead to enjoy it.
-Make every night pizza night if you want!
+With only a few minutes of prep time, you can make every night pizza night if you want!

 Pizza dough with sauce on top.